jjconway23/Recipe-creator-app/README.md

 -   ### User stories
     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about what the site has to offer
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about what the site has to offer.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find relevant content
+        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find relevant content.
         3. As a First Time Visitor, I want to be able to create Ingredients, so i can add to my list of Ingredients.
         4. As a First Time Visitor, I want to be able to create Recipes, so i can add to my list of Recipes.
         5. As a First Time Visitor, I want to be able to view Ingredients, so i can see my list of Ingredients.